alexklibisz/firebak/readme.md

 ####Pushing backups to AWS S3
 Backups can be pushed to AWS S3 or similar file hosting service.
 There is a script at `src/firebak-s3.sh` that does this.

-> ./src/firebak-s3.sh \<backups directory e.g. ./backups\> \<s3 path e.g. s3://mybucket/some-dir/\>
+> firebak-s3 \<backups directory e.g. ./backups\> \<s3 path e.g. s3://mybucket/some-dir/\>

 This will find the most recently modified directory in the backups directory, tar that directory, and push it to s3.
-It assumes that you have the AWS CLI configured (`aws configure`) with a user that has S3 write permissions enabled;
+It assumes that you have the AWS CLI configured (`aws configure`) with a user that has S3 write permissions enabled.
+Note that the s3 path must end in a `/` to be considered a directory path, otherwise aws will treat it as a file path.

 ***
 ***